robfatland/quantum/README.md

 # quantum

-quantum computing on various cloud platforms
+Let's investigate quantum computing on various cloud platforms.
+These are broken into folders by provider.